 - Interest Interest on the Bonds is provided from revenues and paid semiannually on June 15 and December 15 from the Bond Interest Fund.
 In addition, an accrual is made for the amount of interest owed to bondholders.
-Interest is accrued and paid for all bonds with the exception of the 2001 Series Conversion and Capital Appreciation Bonds, for which payment is deferred until future years. - Investment Income Income from investments, and profits and losses realized from such investments, are credited or charged to the investing fund on a monthly basis. - Revenues The Authority's major revenue sources are described below: - State and City Subsidy Payments Under the Authorizing Legislation, the Authority is to receive, subject to sufficient appropriation by the General Assembly of the State of Illinois, \$10 million per fiscal year through fiscal year 2032.
+Interest is accrued and paid for all bonds with the exception of the 2001 Series Capital Appreciation Bonds, for which payment is deferred until future years. - Investment Income Income from investments, and profits and losses realized from such investments, are credited or charged to the investing fund on a monthly basis. - Revenues The Authority's major revenue sources are described below: - State and City Subsidy Payments Under the Authorizing Legislation, the Authority is to receive, subject to sufficient appropriation by the General Assembly of the State of Illinois, \$10 million per fiscal year through fiscal year 2032.
 Of this \$10 million, \$5 million is a subsidy to be provided from a portion of the net proceeds of the State Hotel Operators' Occupation Tax (the State Hotel Tax) and \$5 million is a subsidy to be provided from a portion of the Local Government Distributive Fund in the State Treasury, which is allocated to the City of Chicago. - Proceeds of the State Hotel Tax The State imposes a statewide tax on persons engaged in the business of renting, leasing, or letting hotel rooms.
 In each fiscal year, \$5 million is remitted to the Authority from the net proceeds of the State Hotel Tax.
 Subject to annual appropriation, the payments are made to the Authority from the State Treasury in eight equal monthly installments for the first eight months of the fiscal year.
 This tax is separate from and in addition to the Authority Hotel Tax described below. - The Local Government Distributive Fund In each fiscal year, subject to annual appropriation, \$5 million is remitted to the Authority from the portion of the Local Government Distributive Fund allocated to the City of Chicago.
-The payments are made to the Authority from the State Treasury in eight equal monthly installments in the first eight months of the fiscal year.
+The payments are made to the Authority from the State Treasury in eight equal monthly installments in the first eight months of the fiscal year. - Authority Hotel Tax Collections Under the Authorizing Legislation, the Authority is empowered to and has imposed a 2% tax on the receipts from the occupation of renting, leasing, or letting hotel rooms in the City (the Authority Hotel Tax).
+The Authority Hotel Tax is collected by the Illinois State Department of Revenue, which withholds 4% of the amount collected as an administrative fee for collecting and remitting these tax revenues to the Authority.